Entesaar/Data-Technician-Bootcamp-Workbooks/README.md

 ## Recommendations

-The analysis revealed several key insights, leading to the following recommendations:

 - Focus on the Government segment to maintain and potentially increase profitability.
 - Investigate and leverage the observed sales trends for inventory management and marketing.
 - Allocate resources strategically to the United States market to capitalize on high sales volume.